Cryonite® Service Guidelines for German Cockroaches

 - Inspection to determine areas of activity within a kitchen, room, apartment, or home.

-- Physical removal of as many cockroaches as possible by vacuuming (when populations are significant).
+- Physical removal of as many pests as possible by vacuuming (when cockroach populations are significant).

 - Application of Cryonite to cracks and voids where these insects are known or suspected.

-- Application of void, crack & crevice and spot treatments with residual insecticides and/or cockroach baits.
+- Application of gaps, cracks, crevices, and spot treatments with residual insecticides or bait.

 - Working with the customer to correct conditions that promote or harbor pests.